How can designers, consultants and manufacturers contribute to incorporating

 Funded by: Innovate UK

-The project focuses on enhancing workplace safety through innovative technologies and addresses regulatory barriers, aligning with the question's emphasis on incorporating improvements in occupational health and safety through design of new technologies.
+The project focuses on enhancing workplace safety through innovative technologies, aligning with the question's goal of incorporating improvements in occupational health and safety.

 The global construction sector is estimated to account for 100,000 fatalities annually and about 30-40% of all fatal occupational injuries.
 In the UK, although the construction sector accounts for only approximately 5% o...